2 – 5 Nov 2018, various venues.

 Great views of the fireworks can also be had from Arthur’s Seat, Calton Hill and other areas of high ground.
-Wrap up warm and head up there around 7pm on Bonfire Night for panoramic views of the fireworks all over the city.
-If you choose this option always be careful where you go in the dark and stay in a group at all times.
+So, you can wrap up warm and head along there on Bonfire Night for panoramic views of fireworks all over the city.
+However, if you choose this option, always be careful where you go in the dark and stay in a group at all times.

 Have fun and be safe!